FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multinode_setup_zos.md

 > **Note**
 >
-> When adding a node, you must add the corresponding new license for that node in a license-key file ..UPARM(PRODKEY) by default.
+> Note: When adding a node, you must add the corresponding new license for that node in a license-key file ..UPARM(PRODKEY) by default.

 ### Enable a node